bahtiyartan/troia/docs/20Variablesscope.rst

 Using Undefined Variables
 ===========================

 Using undefined variables do not cause compiling errors because of TROIA's structure (data transfer between dialogs).
-If a variable is used before it is defined, it returns its name as value like a string variable that has same value with its name.
+If a variable is used before it is defined, it returns its name as value like a string variable that has same value with its name. **Although undefined variables are similar to string variables, we must know that they are not STRING.**

 ::